Science – Triple

-What will I learn?
+What will students learn?

-How will I be assessed?
+How will students be assessed?

-Throughout the course you will complete end-of-unit tests in Biology, Chemistry and Physics, as well as graded homework tasks.
+Throughout the course students will complete end-of-unit tests in Biology, Chemistry and Physics, as well as graded homework tasks.
 However, final GCSE grades are all determined by exams taken at the end of Year 11.
 These GCSEs will be graded 9-1.

-Theory exams will contain a mixture of multiple-choice questions, short, structured questions and questions requiring extended responses.
-They will also test some core maths skills as well as the practical and investigative skills needed to be a good scientist.
+Theory exams contain a mixture of multiple-choice questions, short, structured questions and questions requiring extended responses.
+They also test some core maths skills as well as the practical and investigative skills needed to be a good scientist.
 There will be six exams in total: two for each science subject.

-How will I be taught?
+How will students be taught?

 Students will be taught in groups with students of mixed ability, not in ‘sets’.
 They will have separate lessons in Biology, Chemistry and Physics and will be taught by staff that specialise in each of these.
 Students will be expected to take part in practical work and investigations.
 Demonstrations are used to explain scientific theories and ideas.
 Whole class teaching, small group work, research, presentations, discussions and debates are all common practice in science lessons.